pingkai/HiFierWebDocusaurus/docs/intro.md

 ### 4. Media Server Support
 HiFier was initially designed as a file server client, with media server support planned for the future.
 However, due to conflicts between the playlist and favorites features of the media server and those provided by HiFier itself, historical records, playlists, and favorites are not synced to the server and are only saved within the program.
 Currently, support for media servers is limited to reading content from the media server for playback and searching.

-Therefore, the current media server is actually confined to HiFier, and it is not so intuitive to use; but it is not easy to solve this problem; I have also been planning whether to make a separate App to specifically support the media server, which should provide a better experience.
+Regarding the current issue of the media server being confined within HiFier, in the future, considering developing a standalone app specifically to support the media server should provide a better experience.

 :::tip hint
 It is recommended that all media servers use the https protocol if conditions permit to prevent server password leakage.